Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

+= X =
+* Fixed: Background overrides for individual pages and posts was not honored when 'Select a random image' was set to 'At each browser session'.

 = 0.9.1 (January 5, 2012) =

 * Fixed: Overlay images not shown where 'Fileinfo' PHP extension was disabled